sakishinoda/sakishinoda.github.io/_posts/2017-02-13-gpu-enabled-tensorflow-in-docker-on-aws.md

 image_preview: https://secure.gravatar.com/avatar/26da7b36ff8bb5db4211400358dc7c4e.jpg?s=512&r=g&d=mm
 tags: [python, tensorflow, docker, gpu]
 ---
+**Update:** I tried saving this setup as an AMI to then launch a new spot instance from.
+Turns out to be able to persist use of the Nvidia drivers, Nouveau needs to be blacklisted (as described [here](https://github.com/NVIDIA/nvidia-docker/issues/137)).
+I also only just discovered that nvidia-docker has [specific documentation](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) for deployment on AWS EC2.
+I might check that out an fix things.
+I might alternatively work on a non-Docker Tensorflow-GPU install since Docker might just be even more hassle than CUDNN, etc.

+***

 I might elaborate on this later, but at the moment this is a barebones script for getting Nvidia-Docker up and running on an Ubuntu 14.04 AWS instance (I used a spot g2.xlarge in Oregon) to then run the Tensorflow-GPU docker image.
 It puts into one place the commands you have to follow which are given separately (with more commentary) at the following links:

 * [Installing Docker engine on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/)